On the smooth transfer for Guo-Jacquet relative trace formulae: Symmetric pairs II: specific cases

-\paragraph{Descendants} Now we describe all the $H$-semisimple elements of $S$ and $\fs(F)$ and their descendants.
+\paragraph{Descendants} Now we describe all the $H$-semisimple elements $x$ of $S$ and $\fs(F)$ and the descendants $(H_x,\fs_x)$ at $x$.
+The results below also hold when $F=k$ is a number field.

 \begin{prop} \begin{enumerate} \item Each semisimple element $x$ of $S$ is $H$-conjugate to an element of the form with $n=m+n_1+n_2$, $A\in \fg\fl_m(F)$ being semisimple without eigenvalues $\pm1$ and unique up to conjugation.
-Moreover, $x(A,n_1,n_2)$ is regular if and only if $n_1=n_2=0$ and $A$ is regular in $\fg\fl_n(F)$ without eigenvalue $\pm1$. \item Let $x=x(A,n_1,n_2)$ in $S$ be semisimple.
-Then its descendant $(H_x,\fs_x)$ is isomorphic to the product (as a representation) Here $\GL_m(F)_A$ and $\fg\fl_m(F)_A$ is the centralizer of $A$ in $\GL_m(F)$ and $\fg\fl_m(F)$ respectively, and $\GL_m(F)_A$ acts on $\fg\fl_m(F)_A$ by conjugation. \end{enumerate} \end{prop} \begin{proof} See \cite{jr} or \cite{guo} for the first assertion.
+Moreover, $x(A,n_1,n_2)$ is regular if and only if $n_1=n_2=0$ and $A$ is regular in $\fg\fl_n(F)$. \item Let $x=x(A,n_1,n_2)$ in $S$ be semisimple.
+Then the descendant $(H_x,\fs_x)$ is isomorphic to the product (as a representation) Here $\GL_m(F)_A$ and $\fg\fl_m(F)_A$ are the centralizers of $A$ in $\GL_m(F)$ and $\fg\fl_m(F)$ respectively, and $\GL_m(F)_A$ acts on $\fg\fl_m(F)_A$ by conjugation. \end{enumerate} \end{prop} \begin{proof} See \cite[Proposition 4.1]{jr} or \cite[Proposition 1.1]{guo} for the first assertion.
 The second assertion can be proved by a direct computation. \end{proof}

 \begin{prop} \begin{enumerate} \item Each semisimple element $X$ of $\fs(F)$ is $H$-conjugate to an element of the form